 The bladder is surrounded by a layer of foam which is covered by a tough vinyl exterior.
 It’s designed to give the sensation of hitting a real opponent with just enough feedback and flex.
 Because it’s water-filled it’s considered a variable weight bag since you can control how much or how little water you add.
 This also makes this bag fairly portable because unfilled, it’s very light.

 Vinyl & Foam Shell Increase Function

 Century has long used vinyl covers for their home gym line of products.
-With years of research, feedback and experience they have created a very durable and heavy duty vinyl that stands up to the abuse.
-The shell surrounds a thick layer of foam which surrounds the water bladder.
+With years of research, feedback, and experience they have created a very durable and heavy-duty vinyl that stands up to the abuse.
+The shell surrounds a thick layer of foam that surrounds the water bladder.
 This helps protect the bladder as well as gives you a supple punching surface.

 Four web straps are attached to the cover and are attached to sturdy steel chains and a 2″ ring for hanging.

 These are the benefits, but how do you know if it’s right for you?

 Most people buy a water heavy bag because they want to get a great workout, have the ability to vary the weight and they want the realistic feel that comes from hitting a water-filled punching bag.
 But you have to make sure that you get a bag that is best for your money.